The signs of colic in horses!

 - Not eating.
 Although, many a horse will want to eat during a colic episode, which is generally not recommended by Vets.
 Another great reason to check in with your Vet to make sure if food is OK or not.
 Any horse that is not eating is a major emergency.

 - Not drinking.
 The behavior is a sign, and you can check for hydration by feeling your horse’s gums – pinching the skin isn’t good enough.
 This hydration test tells the Vet much about the inner workings of his GI system.
 For more on dehydration, read this.

-- Changes in manure output - volume, frequency, texture, hardness, diarrhea, etc. After dealing with an impaction last year, the manure was getting dryer, in smaller balls, and less frequent the days leading up to the horse showing outward signs of pain.
-His poops told us days before he did!
+- Changes in manure output – volume, frequency, texture, hardness, diarrhea, etc. After dealing with an impaction, I learned to pay even more attention to manure.
+The manure was getting dryer, in smaller balls, and less frequent the days leading up to the horse showing outward signs of pain.
+His poops told us about his impaction days before he did!
 More on manure here.

 - Changes in urine output – many horses in pain will urinate frequently and in small amounts to try and relieve pressure.
 Lots of info on normal horse urine here, so you know what to look for.

 In pain or smelling something funny?
 This is the flehmen response.

 - Flehmen response.
 Sometimes for smelling, sometimes for pain.
 You guessed it, more on the flehmen response here.

 - Abnormal gut sounds – do you know what’s normal for your horse?
 Sometimes gut sounds get extra loud with colic, sometimes they disappear with colic.
 How to learn your horse’s gut sounds from this article.

 - High pulse rate.
 Knowing normal TPR for your horse is mandatory if you and your Vet are going to determine what’s abnormal for your horse.
 Elevated heart rate and sometimes elevated respirations and temperature are signs of pain.

 - Excessive sweating.